 A Tapa Crawl ( Tikiteo) allows you to enjoy as many plates as you want in the most amount of different bars and restaurants, subsequently enjoying a more varied culinary experience.

 Enjoy a tapas Crawl in the Old Town

-There is nothing more enjoyable than going from pitxo bar to another, eating one taps in each, that way you get to taste a lot of different types of tapa in one evenings night out.
-Here is a map of the old-town where you will find lots of Pitxo bars in one place.
+There is nothing more enjoyable than going from pintxo bar to another, eating one tapa in each, that way you get to taste a lot of different types of tapa in one evenings night out.
+Here is a map of the old town where you will find lots of Pintxo bars in one place.

 Top 10 Tapas Bars in San Sebastian